 What should I do to minimize my coronavirus risk?

 The two best ways to protect yourself and others from the coronavirus, according to public-health experts, is to wear a face mask and practice social distancing.
-(Thirty-three states plus Washington, D.C. require residents to wear masks in public settings when social distancing is not possible.)
+(38 states, plus Washington, D.C., and Puerto Rico, require residents to wear masks in public settings when social distancing is not possible.)
 Also, maybe consider lowering the decibel of your voice, as some research shows that speaking quietly instead of yelling — which sends an abundance of respiratory droplets and aerosols out into the air — can lower the rate of virus transmission.

 If you have symptoms associated with coronavirus — particularly coughing, fever, respiratory issues — call your doctor before showing up at their office: The virus is highly contagious and you want to limit the possibility of spreading it.
 If you are sick, the CDC recommends that you stay home and self-isolate, confining yourself to one room as much as possible and wearing a mask when you have to interact with others.
 Wash your hands frequently — soap and water and at least 20 seconds of scrubbing — and avoid touching shared household items, cleaning “high touch” surfaces (like your phone) regularly.

-This post is being updated daily with new developments.
+This post is being regularly updated with new developments.